 Choose a Business Structure/Ownership

 There are four types of business structures to choose from: partnership, sole proprietorship, co-operative, and corporation.
 Go for the one that you feel suits you best.
-Just to shade some lights on these structures: in a sole proprietorship, you are the primary decision-maker and you have full control over everything in your business with unlimited liability.
+Just to shed some light on these structures: in a sole proprietorship, you are the primary decision-maker and you have full control over everything in your business with unlimited liability.

 In a partnership, you have to team with one person or more and share the cost in rations, management, and profit.
 The liability is unlimited.